Updated November 21, 2024

 Make this your mantra: full hands equals fewer sales.

 4. Spotlight A No-brainer Gift.
-Select one of your products that retails under 15 dollars, - even better under 10 - by the register, ideally pre-wrapped with a sign that says, "A gift for the person you're bound to forget."
-The key is to have one product that doesn't require any thinking and can pickup in seconds.
+Select one of your products that retails under 15 dollars - even better under 10 - by the register, ideally pre-wrapped with a sign that says, "A gift for the person you're bound to forget."
+The key is having one product that doesn't require thinking and can pick up in seconds.
 The shopper has to get it like a USB charger for $9.95 rather than a tiny book of pithy quotes by Margaret Thatcher.

 6. Cut the line.
 If you offer gift wrapping, ensure a separate line for pickup away from the queue to pay.
 Make sure to get their cell phone number so you can text them when it’s ready, and add their name and number to your CRM so you can market to them in January.